 Eureka Recycling released its newest report Zero-Waste Composting: How Food Scraps Can Help Conquer Climate Change and Disease, which is the first report of its kind to look at the human costs of not composting.
 The report looks at financial costs and quantifies human and environmental costs, providing a way for cities and communities to calculate the true potential of composting.
 It looks at all aspects of zero-waste composting for the greatest benefit to the environment and our community, including:

 Download a meal planner, shopping tools, a food storage guide, and more.
 Watch helpful videos as well as join an online conversation to connect with others striving to reduce food waste and save money.

 Learn more about plastics.
 Do you have questions about plastics recycling?
 Are you frustrated or overwhelmed by so many plastic products and all that plastic packaging?
 Eureka Recycling can help you sift through this complicated issue!
-Susan Hubbard, Eureka Recycling’s former CSO, looks at these questions and more in this article for the Twin Cities Daily Planet.
+Susan Hubbard, Eureka Recycling’s former CEO, looks at these questions and more in this article for the Twin Cities Daily Planet.